-You will find Airbnbs, hostels to mid-range hotels, but also luxury hotels in the places mentioned in this itinerary.
+You will find Airbnbs, hostels to mid-range hotels, and luxury hotels in the places mentioned in this itinerary.
 I stayed in hostels and mid-range hotels and always felt I got great value for my money.

-However, if you travel during the high season, it might be adviseable to book in advance to get the best deals.
-In the shoulder season, you should get good deals even if you don’t book very far in advance.
+However, if you travel during the high season, it might be advisable to book in advance to get the best deals.
+You should get good deals in the shoulder season even if you don’t book very far in advance.

 Poland has several international airports – for this itinerary, you could fly into Warsaw, Wroclaw, or Gdansk (and getting to the city center by bus is quite easy and affordable).

-If you arrive by train from other parts of Europe, you can also start in any of the cities as they are well connected to other parts of Europe (also from Berlin).
+If you arrive by train from other parts of Europe, you can also start in any cities as they are well connected to other parts of Europe (also from Berlin).

-Poland has an interesting cuisine – however, if you are health conscious or don’t eat (many) animal products, the Polish cuisine can be challenging.
+Poland has an interesting cuisine.
+However, if you are health conscious or don’t eat (many) animal products, Polish cuisine can be challenging.

-Often, prices in those restaurants are higher than in regular restaurants (especially when it is organic food) but luckily, there are different cuisines so most people can find something they like.
-And even tough it is more expensive, it is still affordable compared to countries in Western Europe.
+Often, prices in those restaurants are higher than in regular restaurants (especially when it is organic food).
+Still, luckily, there are different cuisines, so most people can find something they like.
+And even though it is more expensive, it is still affordable compared to countries in Western Europe.